Gimly-Blockchain/gimly-ssi-nfc-react-native/README.md

 # Set Access Code
-If Access code is set on the card, all commands, including Scan Card, will require to sumbit this code.
+If an Access code is set on the card, all commands, including Scan Card, will require to submit this code.
 So if the Access code is lost, there is no way to recover the data or even retrieve the public key.
 Access codes may be enabled or disabled during card configuration at the factory.
 Also, it’s possible to prohibit removing the access code from the card once it’s set.

 ```
 import NfcSdk from 'gimly-ssi-nfc-react-native';